DemkivV/body-composition-tracking/README.md

 # Body Composition Tracker

+> **🧪 Experimental Project**
+> This is an experimental hybrid development project combining **human vibe-coding** with **AI pair programming**.
+It serves as a testing ground for exploring new development methodologies, where creative human intuition meets systematic AI assistance.
+The codebase reflects this collaborative approach - some patterns emerge from human creativity, others from AI optimization, creating a unique development experience.

 A SvelteKit web application for tracking and analyzing body composition data from Withings API.

 ## Features